wr-ssl/M2GL025-Creative-Board-Notes/README.md

 As described in the firmware programming section above, `0x6000_0000` is the base address of the eNVM memory in the IGLOO2 and is the location of \_start/.text when using the [Linker_Run_from_NVM.lds](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/YellowBoard/Software%20project/IGL2_RISCV_Systick_Blinky/Linker_Run_from_NVM.lds) linker command file.
 So it makes a sense as the reset vector!

 ## Is the IGLOO2 eNVM memory base address configurable?
-According to [UG0448](https://www.microsemi.com/document-portal/doc_download/132009-ug0448-igloo2-fpga-high-performance-memory-subsystem-user-guide) (sections 2.2, 4.1.4)...
-I'm not sure.
-Maybe you can configure the AHB bus matrix.
-I didn't go that deep.

 There's some related information about doing an initial copy from eNVM to SRAM in [AC421](https://www.microsemi.com/document-portal/doc_view/133704-ac421-igloo2-fpga-sram-initialization-from-envm-libero-soc-v11-7-application-note).
 It doesn't apply to the creative board though.